roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 Latency and bandwidth are two main costs of information transportation.
 However, there are other ones.
 For example, you will definitely pay for the whole **network infrastructure** needed to make your communication possible.
 Even if that cost is hidden in the cloud provider tariffs.

 Yet another cost is the CPU resource you spend on **serializing and deserializing** data as well as **cost of TCP and HTTPS handshakes**.
 This is the cost we need to pay in order to transfer data between transportation to application layers.
-The same story goes when decide to **compress and decompress** data in order to speed up data transmission and optimize bandwidth.
+The same story goes for when we decide to **compress and decompress** data in order to speed up data transmission and optimize bandwidth.

 In order to imagine all of this, let's take a look at [some measurements](http://www.cs.cornell.edu/projects/ladis2009/talks/dean-keynote-ladis2009.pdf) that were done in Google data centers a while ago.
 They still are useful when you compare them: